trentbrew/toybox/README.md

 ## About

-Toybox is a collection of UI components and icons for web and mobile apps built with [Nuxt](https://nuxt.com/docs/getting-started/introduction) and [TailwindCSS](https://tailwindcss.com/docs).
+Toybox is a collection of components and icons for quickly building playful UIs for the web.
+Toybox is built with [Nuxt](https://nuxt.com/docs/getting-started/introduction) and [TailwindCSS](https://tailwindcss.com/docs).

 ## Icons